![]() |

 At the opening ceremony in March, 2009, many children gathered with smiles.
 A girl mentioned, "I was suffering so much from the disaster and it has taken everything away from me, but this school gave me hope.
 I am so happy I can attend school again."
 We truly hope this school will nurture many in the future so that they themselves can rebuild their village and country.

+Happy Science has been donating these nets, which are expensive but far more effective than regular nets, to different villages and hospitals throughout Uganda.
+We hope to continue this activity so the children in this country can grow up safely.
+The Golden Age Scholarship has been established to support students around the world to receive higher education and realize their dreams as well as become contributing members of society.
+Since it began in the year 2003, it has supported several hundred students.
 Every year, Happy Science accepts application in March and August and decides who is eligible to receive the scholarship that year.
 The students are requested to apply by sending in their achievement records for the past year and an essay describing their dreams and goals.
 Once chosen as a recipient, the student is requested to report on his/her achievement on a monthly basis and write a short essay on various topics on a quarterly basis.
 Although the students are not obligated to return the scholarship, we make sure the student qualifi es academically and in spirit to receive the gift they are receiving.
 (The amount each student receives differ according to their education cost and which country they are from.)
+Those who wish to apply, please email goldenage@happy-science.org for details and application forms. |

-More Links
+More Links |